UniMath/agda-unimath/src/category-theory/dependent-products-of-categories.lagda.md

-Given a family of [categories](category-theory.categories.md) `Cᵢ` indexed by `i : I`, the dependent product type `Π(i : I), Cᵢ` is a category consisting of functions taking `i : I` to an element of the underlying type of `Cᵢ`.
+Given a family of [categories](category-theory.categories.md) `Cᵢ` indexed by `i : I`, the dependent product type `Π(i : I), Cᵢ` is a category consisting of functions taking `i : I` to an object of `Cᵢ`.
 Every component of the structure is given pointwise.

 ## Definition